rrichards7/Obstacle-Avoidance-CT/README.md

 # Autonomous Snowmobile Monocular Obstacle Avoidance
+*Lead Architect: Ryan J. Richards*

-LabVIEW code for obstacle detection and avoidance in snowy conditions
+*LabVIEW and OpenCV code for obstacle detection and avoidance in snowy conditions*

 ## Theory ##

+Autonomous vehicles in snowy environments require an obstacle avoidance feature.
+Rather than using expensive equipment (LIDAR, sonar, etc),  a simple monocular solution can be created.
+This single-camera setup uses simple thresholding and particle analysis techniques to detect and highlight any obstacles.
+After detection, a steering avoidance script can be written to bypass the obstacle based on its location.

 ## LabVIEW Code ##